himanshuxd/PythonMagic/README.md

 # PythonMagic

-Welcome to PythonMagic, the enchanting realm of Python wonders !

 Unleash the power of Python with a curated collection of magical scripts to simplify your computer usage and coding workflows.
+I personally use these for data processing and Machine Learning workflows in my Data Science projects.

-## What PythonMagic Unveils:
+## What PythonMagic Offers:

 - **Effortless Automation:** Elevate your computer experience with scripts designed for seamless automation of routines.
 - **Versatile Spells:** Explore scripts suitable for both Python beginners and wizards of code.
 - **Tailored Potions:** Customize and adapt scripts to concoct solutions that suit your specific productivity needs.

 ## List of Scripts:

 1. ### `searchify.py`

-   The `searchify.py` script transforms your search terms into Google search URLs, making it easier to search from a long list of terms from a database instead of having to copy paste each term.
+   The `searchify.py` script transforms your search terms which could be corrupted with spaces and special characters etc into Google search URLs for easy verification and checking, making it easier to search from a long list of terms from a database instead of having to copy paste each term.

    #### Usage: